Restore an Azure SQL Database or failover to a secondary

 Wait for service recovery

 The Azure teams work diligently to restore service availability as quickly as possible but depending on the root cause it can take hours or days.
 If your application can tolerate significant downtime you can simply wait for the recovery to complete.
 In this case, no action on your part is required.
 You can see the current service status on our Azure Service Health Dashboard.
-After the recovery of the region your application’s availability will be restored.
+After the recovery of the region, your application’s availability is restored.

-If your application’s downtime can result in business liability you should be using geo-replicated database(s) in your application.
-It will enable the application to quickly restore availability in a different region in case of an outage.
-Learn how to configure geo-replication.
+If your application’s downtime can result in business liability, you should be using failover groups.
+It enables the application to quickly restore availability in a different region in case of an outage.
+Learn how to configure failover groups.

-To restore availability of the database(s) you need to initiate the failover to the geo-replicated secondary using one of the supported methods.
+To restore availability of the database(s) you need to initiate the failover to the secondary server using one of the supported methods.

 Use one of the following guides to fail over to a geo-replicated secondary database:

-- Fail over to a geo-replicated secondary using Azure Portal
+- Fail over to a geo-replicated secondary server using the Azure portal

-- Fail over to a geo-replicated secondary using PowerShell
+- Fail over to the secondary server using PowerShell

 Recover using geo-restore